Robbery Lawyer Chicago

 Potential Consequences of a Robbery Conviction

-A robbery conviction can have serious and long-lasting consequences beyond prison time.
+A robbery conviction can result in serious long-term consequences beyond a prison sentence.
+These consequences may include:

 • Loss of firearm rights